margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

-## Don't Forget to Look Up ##
+## don't forget to look up ##
-Don’t forget to look up at the sky.
+don’t forget to look up at the sky.
-<br> And when you do, look up high,
+<br> and when you do, look up high,
 <br> pay attention to the birds soaring by,
 <br> and see how in a flock they orderly fly.

 <br>

-## Don't Forget to Open Your Eyes ##
+## don't forget to open your eyes ##
-Don’t forget to open your eyes,
+don’t forget to open your eyes,
 <br> see the new day dawning in the sunrise,
 <br> and how all of nature is harmonized.
 <br> There’s beauty all around that you may realize.

 <br>

-## Don't Forget to Open Your Heart ##
+## don't forget to open your heart ##
-Don’t forget to open your heart
+don’t forget to open your heart
 <br> with a fresh attitude at each day’s start.
-<br> Be willing to give freely and do your part,
+<br> be willing to give freely and do your part,
 <br> and live your life like it’s a work of art

 <br>